 Continue to scroll down for the Spring 2017 Course List.
 Note, all times listed are Eastern time.

 Members, be sure to login to your member account before registering to ensure you are charged the member rate for the classes you choose.
 To register, click the button under the class description for the class in which you wish to participate.
+Not available to participate in the live course webinar?
+That’s OK.
+Every session will be recorded and made available to all registrants, whether you actually attend the live webinar or not.

 Registration Fees – All Classes: